Sherman5A/microsoft-notes/azure/cloud-concepts/consumption-based-model.md

 - Can pay for more resources when required.
 - Can stop paying for resources when not required.

-This makes cloud computing far more adabtable than private hosting.
+This makes cloud computing far more adaptable than private hosting.